Average Handle Time (AHT) is a key factor in how your call center plays a part in the success or failure of your support people.

 If you’re doing everything right on the first contact, there is no reason for the customer to call back.

-This is why Average Handle Time is a closely monitored call center metric in every setup.
+This is why average call handling time is a closely monitored call center metric in every setup.

-An agent with too less an AHT is an indication that he is not spending enough effort to understand the customer pain point.
+An agent with too little AHT is an indication that he is not spending enough effort to understand the customer’s pain point.

 A. What is average handle time (AHT)?

-• Talk time refers to the actual time the agent is with the customer on phone.
+- Talk time refers to the actual time the agent is with the customer on the phone.

-AHT helps you to understand how efficient your agents are or call center is while handling calls.
+- Average handle time in call centers helps you to understand how efficient your agents are while handling calls.

 You can use this metric to establish performance metrics as well.